 Daughter age 21.
 Statemented since age 5.
-In residential special college with 139a .
-Mainstream FE college has offered her a place (requires 1:1 support) and local authority has just turned down EHCP .
+In residential special college with 139a.
+Mainstream FE college has offered her a place (requires 1:1 support) and the local authority has just turned down EHCP.
 Given her a My Support Plan.
-College say they cannot support her without EHCP.
+College says they cannot support her without EHCP.
 She cannot use public transport without support.

 EA have said:

-- Essentially, for young people without an EHCP the funding for post 19 is through the skills Funding Agency, not the EFA & LA.
-This does not meant that additional support is available.
+- Essentially, for young people without an EHCP, the funding for post 19 is through the Skills Funding Agency, not the EFA & LA.
+This does not mean that additional support is available.
 Skills FA do provide additional learner support.

 Many, many thanks for such a superb site.
 I've stumbled upon it via the power of Google.